ecsc00/t3-kubed-application/README.md

 We can use this url to launch the application.

 The same url need to be passed as the environment variable to run the https://github.com/t3-kubed/t3-kubed-automationtesting automation testing pipeline.
+The Automation test will cover the customer creation and validation.